top of page

 How can clients qualify for solar panel incentives and rebates?

 Your residential customers should complete and submit IRS Form 5695 with their federal tax return to apply for the federal solar tax credit.
-It is critical for homeowners and businesses to have an adequate tax appetite to take advantage of the credit and fulfill all the requirements.
+Homeowners and businesses must have an adequate tax appetite to take advantage of the credit and fulfill all the requirements.

 Recommend that your solar clients speak with a tax expert to ensure they qualify.
-It is critical that solar companies don’t give financial or tax advice.
+Solar companies should not give financial or tax advice unless they specialize in this area.

-Because there are a variety of solar incentives, how to apply for them varies by program.
+Because there are various solar incentives, how to apply for them varies by program.
 Federal tax incentives are offered through the IRS.
 Some local utility companies and states offer their own programs, so we recommend visiting your utility company’s website for more application details.

 It’s essential to be familiar with the solar PV incentives in your area.
-Keep in mind that the qualifications and availability of funds are often changing, so conducting timely research is the best way to stay current.
+Remember that the qualifications and availability of funds are often changing, so conducting timely research is the best way to stay current.

 Closing on solar customers is not easy, so when you do, it’s imperative to move on the installation fast and seamlessly so you can get to other projects.
 Solar permitting is tedious and time-consuming if not done properly.
-Use GreenLancer’s network of on demand providers to get permits, engineering, site surveys and more on one simple platform with speed and streamlined communication.
+GreenLancer helps solar professionals overcome these challenges with our solar permit design and engineering services.
+Sign up today for free or complete the submission form below to learn more.

 bottom of page